-To make accurate models and predictions on migration in the EU
+To design models to predict migration in the EU

 The purpose of the ITFLOWS project is to:

 To develop a trustworthy tool – the EUMigraTool– to be exclusively used by municipalities and civil society organisations

-To provide policy solutions for optimising integration of refugees in the EU
+To provide policy recommendations solutions for optimising integration of refugees in host countries

-Reliable prediction of migrants is crucial for better allocation of resources at the borders and ultimately, from a humanitarian point of view, for the experience of the migrants.
-Yet, to date, there are no accurate large-scale studies that can reliably predict new migrants arriving in Europe.
+Reliable prediction of migrants, including refugees, is crucial for better allocation of resources from a humanitarian point of view.
+Yet, to date, there are no accurate large-scale studies that can reliably predict new migrants, including refugees, arriving in Europe.
 The majority of data-driven approaches for prediction so far have focused solely on one specific country of origin or destination in each study.
-For instance, predictions have been made on the Haitian migration to the United States and the US/Mexico border.
-There are also models predicting forced displacement trends from Mali, African Central Africa, Burundi and South Sudan.

-In the EU, some Member States, such as the United Kingdom and Sweden are using their own individual models to forecast the number of migrants arriving in their territories but each of them uses different data sources and timeframes for prediction.
-Similarly, some early warning models have been able to predict which countries have the potential to create refugee outflows but they have not included movements driven primarily by environmental causes, such as natural disasters, weather changes, or other unexpected conditions.
+In the EU, some Member States (e.g. Sweden), are using their own individual models to forecast the number of migrants, including refugees, arriving in their territories but each of them uses different data sources and timeframes for prediction.

-The general problem is a lack of cohesion between the tools and data platforms in the field of migration and asylum in Europe, with numerous international, national, and non-governmental organisations (NGO’s) gathering data on migratory movements, the number of refugees and available resources for humanitarian aid, but they are all doing it independently from each other and with limited scope.
-As a consequence, policy designs in the area of migration, asylum and integration management often lack appropriate foresight.
+The general problem is a lack of heterogenous datasets in the field of migration and asylum in Europe.
+Numerous international, national, and non-governmental organisations (NGO’s) are currently gathering data on migratory movements, the number of refugees, and available resources for humanitarian aid, but they are all doing it independently from each other and with limited scope.
+Consequently, policy designs in the area of migration, asylum, human rights, and integration often lack appropriate foresight.

-One of the most evident outcomes of the lack of effective migration management and integration strategies in some Member States is the gradual increase in the risk of tension arising between people residing in the EU (EU citizens, their non-EU family members, migrants including refugees).
-Law enforcement authorities, NGOs and the media have already reported a high number of incidents of racist violence against migrants and refugees in 2019, with several cases resulting in severe injury.
+One of the most evident outcomes of the lack of effective migration flow predictions and integration strategies in some Member States is the gradual increase in the risk of tension arising between people residing in the EU (EU citizens, their non-EU family members, migrants including refugees).
+Law enforcement authorities, NGOs and the media have already reported a high number of incidents of racist violence against migrants, including refugees, in 2019, with several cases resulting in severe injury.

-Negative sentiments towards migrants are one of the main reasons of tensions between people residing in the EU (EU citizens, their non-EU family members, migrants including refugees), which may lead to discriminatory acts, abuses or other hate crimes.
-ITFLOWS, based on the analysis of Twitter daat, identifies sentiment that could suggest potential risks of tension and establish adequate multidisciplinary solutions in the Member States that will safeguard the rights of both EU citizens and migrants, while contributing to cohesiveness and inclusiveness of European societies.
-ITFLOWS will study such risks from a bottom-up approach with existing data on sentiments linked to migration.
-The study will identify the causes of variation of sentiments and their connection to risks of tension, and will propose solutions to minimise such tensions through a) social-economic strategies and recommendations for national/ EU policy makers and b) operational decisions of allocation of refugees for practitioners and municipalities.
-Policy solutions should go in the direction of condemning potential radical/racist attitudes on the part of EU citizens and residents, whereas solutions for practitioners will focus on supporting migrants, including refugees, gaining access to the labour market, housing, education, and health care.
+Negative sentiments towards migrants, including refugees, are one of the main reasons of tensions between people residing in the EU (EU citizens, their non-EU family members, migrants including refugees), which may lead to discriminatory acts, abuses or other hate crimes.
+ITFLOWS, based on the analysis of Twitter daat, identifies sentiment that could suggest potential risks of tension within different EU member states.
+ITFLOWS studies such risks from a bottom-up approach with existing Twitter data on sentiments linked to migration.
+The study identifies the causes of variation of sentiments and their connection to risks of tension, proposing policy strategies with the goal to minimise these tensions through social-economic strategies and recommendations for national/ EU policy makers.
+Policy solutions are geared towards recognizing potential radical/racist attitudes on the part of EU citizens and residents, whereas solutions for practitioners will focus on supporting migrants, including refugees, gaining access to the labour market, housing, education, and health care.